e-c-k-e-r/vall-e/README.md

 * `--dry-base`: (AR only) for DRY sampling, the base of the exponent factor.
 * `--dry-allowed-length`: (AR only) for DRY sampling, the window to perform DRY sampling within.

+### Speech-to-Text

+The `ar+nar-tts+stt-llama-8` model has received additional training for a speech-to-text task against EnCodec-encoded audio.

+Currently, the model only transcribes back into the IPA phonemes it was trained against, as an additional model or external program is required to translate the IPA phonemes back into text.
+* this does make a model that can phonemize text, and unphonemize text, more desirable in the future to replace espeak (having an additional task to handle this requires additional embeddings, output heads, and possible harm to the model as actual text is not a modality the model is trained on).

 ### Web UI

 A Gradio-based web UI is accessible by running `python3 -m vall_e.webui`.
 You can, optionally, pass: